neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 DataShuttle's goal is to alleviate the burden researchers face in adhering to standardised file and folder specifications during the execution of intricate and demanding experimental projects.
 It will:

-- Eliminate the need to manually integrate datasets collected across different machines (e.g. behaviour and electrophysiology acquisition machines).
+- Eliminate the need to manually integrate datasets collected across different machines (e.g. *behaviour* and *electrophysiology* acquisition machines).
 - Allow convenient transfer of data between machines.
 This may be between a central project storage and analysis machine (e.g. ''*I want to transfer subjects 1-5, sessions 5 and 10, behavioural data only to my laptop*.'')
 - Avoid re-naming and re-formatting of project folders for collaboration or dataset publication.

 DataShuttle aims to integrate seamlessly into existing neuroscience data collection and analysis workflows, providing tools to:

-- Create folder trees that adhere to [SWC-Blueprint](https://swc-blueprint.neuroinformatics.dev/), a data management specification based on and aligned to the Brain Imaging Dataset Specification (BIDS), widely used in neuroscience.
+- Create folder trees that adhere to [SWC-Blueprint](https://swc-blueprint.neuroinformatics.dev/), a data management specification aligned to the Brain Imaging Dataset Specification (BIDS), widely used in neuroscience.
-- Transfer data between machines used for data collection and analysis, and a central storage repository.
+- Transfer data between machines used for data collection or analysis, and a central storage repository.

 <img src="https://github.com/neuroinformatics-unit/datashuttle/assets/29216006/51b65a6d-492a-4047-ae7b-16273b58e258" alt="datashuttle central and local machines" class="img-responsive"/>

-DataShuttle requires a one-time setup of project name and configurations.
-Next, subjects, session and data-type folder trees can be conveniently created during experimental acquisition.
-Once acquisition is complete, data can be easily transferred from acquisition computers to a central storage machine.
+DataShuttle requires a [one-time setup](#initial-setup-with-configurations) of project name and configurations.
+Next, subjects, session and data-type folder trees can be [created](#creating-subject-and-session-folders) during experimental acquisition.

+Once acquisition is complete, data can be easily [transferred](#data-transfer) from acquisition computers to a central storage machine.

-### Installation
+# Installation

 DataShuttle is hosted on  [PyPI](https://pypi.org/project/datashuttle/) and can be installed with pip.